Sell

 – knight in the background knows this is mistaken logic –

-Actually quite chuffed: Check those armrests as drinks platforms: These are practical, serviceable, lekker chairs.
-And comfy.
+Actually quite chuffed with my ill-gotten gains.
+Check those armrests as drinks platforms.
+These are practical, serviceable, lekker chairs.
+Comfy.
+Thanks Petrea!

 – the plastic furniture can go now . . –